mikerochip/unity-websocket/README.md

    * `string` is treated as text and `byte[]` as binary (some servers care)
    * WebGL uses a bundled JavaScript lib `WebSocket.jslib`
    * Other platforms use the built-in `System.Net.WebSockets`

-⚠️ Headers aren't supported for WebGL because the JavaScript [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) doesn't support them.
-See [this StackOverflow issue](https://stackoverflow.com/questions/4361173/http-headers-in-websockets-client-api) for more on that.

 # Install

 See official instructions for how to [Install a Package from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html)

 The URL is https://github.com/mikerochip/unity-websocket.git

+# Warnings

+* ⚠️ You may only add outgoing messages in the `Connected` state.
+You will get an `InvalidOperationException` otherwise.
+* ⚠️ Headers aren't supported for WebGL because the JavaScript [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) doesn't support them.
+See [this StackOverflow issue](https://stackoverflow.com/questions/4361173/http-headers-in-websockets-client-api) for more on that.

 # Samples